 Estimated budget: 85.000 USD

-Project/activity: Environmental toxicity and fate of light and intermediate fuel oils when spilled in cold waters (Lead: Norway (Working group partner: EPPR – joint project – tbc) (NEW-under development)
+Project/activity: Environmental toxicity and fate of light and intermediate fuel oils when spilled in cold waters (Lead: Norway (Working group partner: EPPR – joint project – tbc) (to be revised/modified by Norway)

 Objective: To gather knowledge and describe reasons for the large variation in environmental toxicity of light and intermediate fuel oil.
 This is a joint project proposal between PAME and EPPR.